samsquire/ideas4/README.md

 # 581. 3d wireframe structure of code

-Render code as a 3d wireframe.
+Render code as a 3d wireframe of relationships and animate it.

+It should be densely linked but we can explore it with WASD keys.

 # Hierarchy blend